IamSila/alx-higher_level_programming/0x00-python-hello_world/README.md

     word_first_3 should contain the first 3 letters of the variable word word_last_2 should contain the last 2 letters of the variable word middle_word should contain the value of the variable word without the first and last letters

+    #TASK8. create a new sentence

+    code to complete:
+        #!/usr/bin/python3
+        str = "Python is an interpreted, interactive, object-oriented programming\
+        language that combines remarkable power with very clear syntax"
+        # YOUR CODE GOES HERE.
+PLEASE REMOVE THIS LINE
+        print(str)

+conditions and requirements
+    You are not allowed to use any loops or conditional statements Your program should be exactly 5 lines long
+    You are not allowed to create new variables
+    You are not allowed to use string literals